 QuickBooks has two options for card processing fees.
-The most popular option is $19.95 per month and 2.3 percent plus 25 cents for swipe and dip transactions, 3.2 percent plus 25 cents for keyed transactions and 1 percent plus 25 cents for transactions with PIN numbers.
-Alternatively, businesses can pay a higher flat rate of 2.7 percent for swipe and dip transactions, 3.5 percent for keyed transactions and 1 percent for PIN transactions without a monthly fee.
+The most popular option is $19.95 per month and 2.3% plus 25 cents for swipe and dip transactions, 3.2% plus 25 cents for keyed transactions and 1% plus 25 cents for transactions with PINs.
+Alternatively, businesses can pay a higher flat rate of 2.7% for swipe and dip transactions, 3.5% for keyed transactions, and 1% for PIN transactions without a monthly fee.

 QuickBooks POS Features

-QuickBooks POS has all the basic features retailers need to make sales including payment processing, inventory management and storing customer data.
-QuickBooks POS is a great point-of-sale option for retail stores that use QuickBooks for bookkeeping because they integrate seamlessly without any added fees.
+QuickBooks POS has all the basic features retailers need to make sales, including payment processing, inventory management, and storing customer data.
+QuickBooks POS is a great POS option for retail stores that use QuickBooks for bookkeeping because they integrate seamlessly without any added fees.

-QuickBooks POS includes industry standard inventory management including product tracking, low stock alerts and purchase orders.
-QuickBooks also supports multiple vendors and lets you add pictures to each product, similar to Square.
+QuickBooks POS includes industry-standard inventory management, including product tracking, low stock alerts, and purchase orders.
+QuickBooks POS also supports multiple vendors and lets you add pictures to each product, similar to Square POS.

 What QuickBooks POS Is Missing

-QuickBooks’ upfront costs are much higher, and buying POS software outright also means it won’t be continuously updated.
+QuickBooks POS’s upfront costs are much higher, and buying POS software outright also means it won’t be continuously updated.
 Businesses will have to purchase new versions when they want to upgrade.
-Customer Support for QuickBooks POS costs $89.95 per month or $299 for the year.
-Other systems like Square, Square for Retail and Lightspeed offer free customer support.
+Customer support for QuickBooks POS costs $89.95 per month or $299 for the year.
+Other systems like Lightspeed offer free customer support.
 QuickBooks POS also has limited hardware options.
 It only works on Windows PCs or Microsoft Surface tablets.
 Most other systems work on iPads or Macs as well.

-POS systems are crucial software tools that serve as the central hub for your retail business.
-In addition to processing sales, POS systems collect and analyze data to help inform business decisions, manage employees and inventory and help build your customer service and marketing efforts.
-Because POS systems have so many crucial applications across your business, choosing the right one is crucial.
+A retail POS system is a crucial software tool that serves as the central hub for your retail business.
+In addition to processing sales, POS systems collect and analyze data to help inform business decisions, manage employees and inventory, and help build your customer service and marketing efforts.